Lukaswbrr/Demo-Scripter/README.md

 ## Notice

-The resolution for the VisualNovelScene_hud is 720x540 (you can change the size if you like)
+The resolution of VisualNovelScene_hud is 720x540 (you can change the size if you like)

 ## Disclaimer